torvalds/linux/Documentation/process/submitting-patches.rst

 Be careful in the addition of the aforementioned tags to your patches, as all except for Cc:, Reported-by:, and Suggested-by: need explicit permission of the person named.
-For those three implicit permission is sufficient if the person contributed to the Linux kernel using that name and email address according to the lore archives or the commit history -- and in case of Reported-by: and Suggested-by: did the reporting or suggestion in public.
+For those three implicit permission is sufficient if the person contributed to the GNU/Linux kernel using that name and email address according to the lore archives or the commit history -- and in case of Reported-by: and Suggested-by: did the reporting or suggestion in public.
 Note, bugzilla.kernel.org is a public place in this sense, but email addresses